 After the disc ruptured (although at first I didn't know that's what had happened), I experienced excruciating pain in my neck and down my arm.
 I endured this for nearly a full month while trying to get a diagnosis.
 I desperately hoped a doctor could do something to relieve my pain.

 My doctor first prescribed painkillers.
 They didn't help.
-Then he prescribed physical therapy.
+Then she prescribed physical therapy.
 That was impossible for me to do since I couldn't stand, sit, or move without experiencing searing pain.
 Slowly I lost neurological function in my left arm.
 Within a month, which felt like a million years because of the pain, I was told neck surgery was necessary to restore function to my arm.

 On October 1, 2005, I had two discs removed and three of my cervical vertebrae fused (C5, C6, and C7).
 After surgery, the excruciating nerve pain decreased and I regained the use of my arm.
 But I remained in unbearable pain for another two years.

 For months after the surgery, my surgeons appeared baffled that I wasn't getting better.
 They reassured me it was simply because of my long neck.
-In hopes of the “full” recovery they were sure I'd attain, they prescribed pain killers, muscle relaxants, cortisone shots, and traditional physical therapy.
+In hopes of the “full” recovery they were sure I'd attain, they prescribed painkillers, muscle relaxants, cortisone shots, and traditional physical therapy.
 Each month they promised I'd be better in “just one more month.”
 Still, I was hardly functioning, struggling to take care of my four-year-old and ten-year-old and to keep up with my job.
 Most of my professional work got done at home.
 I would lie on my futon with my laptop on my knees, resting my head and neck on pillows stacked against the wall.
 I could barely stand or sit up for more than fifteen minutes without burning, jabbing pain penetrating my upper back, neck, and head.

 After nine painful months, I was referred to a physical medicine and rehabilitation doctor (PM&R).
 He diagnosed me with myofascial pain syndrome (MPS).
 Someone finally knew the cause of my suffering!
 My new doctor prescribed more physical therapy, more steroid shots, and more oral medications.
 When those didn't resolve the problem, I became nearly suicidal.
 I couldn't take the pain anymore.
 Why wasn't it going away?
 Why did I continue to suffer every day?